 - Offset: Distance from point to project to the position at which a line extending from point of project intersects the baseline at right angles.
-(Y direction). - d.Elev: Elevation between the baseline and the projected point. - Press [XYZ] to switch the screen display to coordinate values. - Press [OFFSET] to switch the screen display to distance values. - Press [REC]: records the coordinate value as a known point data. - Recording method:
+(Y direction). - d.Elev: Elevation between the baseline and the projected point. - Press [XYZ] to switch the screen display to coordinate values. - Press [OFFSET] to switch the screen display to distance values. - Press [REC]: records the coordinate value as a known point data. - Recording method: "22.1 Registering/Deleting Known Point Data" - Press [ S-O] to move to settingout measurement of the projected point.

-"22.1 Registering/Deleting

-Known Point Data"

-- Press [AS-O] to move to settingout measurement of the projected point.

-- 14. SETTING-OUT MEASUREMENT"

-- Press (ESC).
-Continue the measurement (repeat steps from 3).